Guest

 Applications written in VoiceXML provide access through a voice browser to content and services over the telephone, just as HTML provides access through a web browser running on a PC.
 The universal accessibility of the telephone and its ease of use make VoiceXML applications a powerful alternative to HTML for accessing the information and services of the World Wide Web.

 The Cisco IOS VoiceXML feature provides a platform for interpreting VoiceXML documents.
-When a telephone call is made to the Cisco IOS VoiceXML-enabled gateway, VoiceXML documents are downloaded from the Cisco Unified Customer Voice Portal servers, providing content and services to the caller, typically in the form of prerecorded audio in an IVR application.
+When a telephone call is made to a Cisco IOS VoiceXML-enabled gateway, VoiceXML documents are downloaded from the Cisco Unified Customer Voice Portal servers, providing content and services to the caller, typically in the form of prerecorded audio in an IVR application.
 You can access online business applications over the telephone that provide, for example, stock quotes, sports scores, or bank account balances.

 VoiceXML brings the advantages of web-based development and content delivery to voice applications.
 VoiceXML is similar to HTML in its simplicity and in its presentation of information.
 The Cisco IOS VoiceXML feature is based on the VoiceXML 2.1 W3C Candidate Recommendation (June 13, 2005) and is designed to provide web developers great flexibility and ease in implementing VoiceXML applications.